mattallen-it/MRTG-Enterprise-IAM-Lab-Series/README.md

 This project simulates a structured enterprise Identity and Access Management (IAM) environment for Monroe Redstone Technology Group (MRTG).

-The lab series demonstrates how identity infrastructure is deployed, governed, and secured using Active Directory, with emphasis on policy enforcement, role-based access control (RBAC), and auditability in regulated environments.
+The implementation demonstrates how identity infrastructure is deployed, governed, and secured using Active Directory, with emphasis on policy enforcement, role-based access control (RBAC), and auditability in regulated environments.

 - Role-based access control (RBAC)
 - Organizational Unit (OU) design